 Some additional simple tips for getting your dog to exercise more are:

 - Move the food bowl upstairs or downstairs, changing its location frequently so that the dog always has to walk to get to its food bowl.
-Fat dogs are smart dogs and if the food bowl moves upstairs, they'll start relocating upstairs, too.
+Overweight dogs are smart dogs and if the food bowl moves upstairs, they will head upstairs, too.

 - Use toys, balls, laser pointers, squeaky toys, or sticks to encourage games of chase or fetch.
 Try to play with your dog for at least ten to fifteen minutes twice a day.
 There are toys that move randomly and make noises that may also be interesting to your dog.
 For many dogs, variety is important, and what is exciting or interesting today may be boring tomorrow.